calabiyau19/calabiyau19.github.io/_posts/2025-12-01-ghostfolio-complete-setup-guide.md

 ---

-## Migrating to Latest Version
+## Migrating to The Latest Version

-Upgrade from pinned version (2.109.0) to latest version with proper configuration.
+Upgrade from pinned version (2.109.0) to the latest version with proper configuration.

 ### Why Migrate?

 **Benefits:**
 - Automatic updates using `latest` tag
-- Newest features and bug fixes
+- The Newest features and bug fixes
 - Cleaner configuration with hex passwords

 **When to Migrate:**
 - After you're comfortable with Ghostfolio (1-2 weeks)
 - When you want automatic updates
-- If you need a new feature from latest version
+- If you need a new feature from the latest version

 ### What Gets Preserved